KNML: KGGM

 KGGM broadcast on 1470 kHz both as a portable station and during its initial months in Albuquerque.
 On November 11, 1928, as part of a nationwide reallocation by the FRC under its General Order 40, it moved to 1370 kHz, which was followed a move to 1230 kHz in early 1929.
 Two attempts to move down the dial were rejected, and on March 29, 1941, KGGM, along with the other stations on 1230 kHz, moved to 1260 kHz due to the implementation of the North American Regional Broadcasting Agreement (NARBA).
-In 1946 the station was granted approval to move to its current frequency of 610 kHz, which took place on May 9, 1947 and allowed sister station KVSF in Santa Fe to upgrade by relocating to the vacated 1260 kHz assignment.
+In 1946 the station was granted approval to move to its current frequency of 610 kHz, which took place on May 9, 1947, and allowed sister station KVSF in Santa Fe to upgrade by relocating to the vacated 1260 kHz assignment.

 KRKE and KZSS

-In 1973, citing their desire to focus on television and comply with multiple ownership rules (the combination with KVSF remained grandfathered), KGGM radio was sold to Gaylord Broadcasting for $720,000.
+In 1973, citing their desire to focus on television and comply with multiple ownership rules (the combination with KVSF remained grandfathered), the Hebenstreits sold KGGM radio to Gaylord Broadcasting for $720,000.
 The call letters were changed to KRKE on December 31.

 The call letters changed again in 1986 to KZSS, after which the station began simulcasting KZRR-FM for nearly a decade.
 In 1997 KZSS began running a "personal achievement" format, which in 1999 was traded off for the 95.1 FM frequency with KSVA.
 Citadel then traded KHTL 920 AM for 610 AM.
 Citadel merged with Cumulus Media on September 16, 2011.

 The Sports Animal

 The Sports Animal format began in 1994, originally appearing on KRZY AM 1450.
 In 1996, after KRZY had been sold to a Spanish-language broadcaster, Citadel Broadcasting moved the Sports Animal format to 1050 AM, now using KNML as a call sign.
 In 2000 the Sports Animal format was moved once again to its current home at 610 AM, the second-strongest AM signal in Albuquerque, which included the transfer of the KNML call letters.

 KNML was the home of Don Imus until April 12, 2007.
 Previous program directors include: Andrew Paul (now with KXNT in Las Vegas), Dennis Glasgow and Ian Martin, who worked for the station beginning in 1999 and resigned during the week of July 15, 2008.
-Other station personalities included: Gary Herron (KQTM), Dom Zarella, Jeff Lukas, Blake Taylor, Bob Clark (KKOB), and Mike Powers (KRQE).
+Other station personalities included: Gary Herron (KQTM), Dom Zarella, Jeff Lukas, Blake Taylor (KMJ), Bob Clark (KKOB), Mike Powers (KRQE) and Brandon Vogt (KKOB).